hiexbris/Python-Mini-Projects/README.md

 - **Breakout Game** – A classic brick-breaking game using `turtle` graphics.
 - **Ping Pong** – Two-player pong game implemented with keyboard controls.
 - **Snake Game** – The traditional snake game with basic mechanics.
-- **Teacher Snake Game** – A variant of the snake game built during learning sessions.
 - **Hangman** – Command-line version of the word-guessing game.
 - **Turtle Graphic 2 / Turtle Graphics_1** – Visual patterns and drawing using `turtle`.